ajschumacher/emacs_python/README.md

 Emacs, and you can see that now both clients are connected to the same Emacs daemon.

+Notice how similar the experience is whether at the console or in the GUI window.

+    C-x C-f hello.el
+    C-M-f

 Base Emacs includes a lot, and you can manage in base Emacs. you probably won't want to use stock Emacs.
 It's best to think of Emacs